 Judicial tax litigation in Korea for cancellation of tax assessments or rejection of tax refund requests is initiated by the taxpayer by filing a petition of complaint against the relevant tax office that issued the TAN or denied the tax refund request.
 The complaint sets forth the name of the parties involved, a description of the relevant facts and applicable law, and the relief sought.
 In addition, the complaint will usually be accompanied by exhibits, including evidentiary documents and other supporting materials.
 Once the case is docketed in court, the taxpayer will also receive a notice of payment (ie, court filing fees) which can vary depending on the disputed amount.
 However, court filing fees are generally viewed as modest and rarely seen as a barrier to access the courts.
 The taxpayer filing the petition of complaint is referred to as the "plaintiff" and the tax office responding to the complaint is referred to as the "defendant".

-An unusual feature of the Korean judiciary is that judges are often very young indeed, by the standards of most jurisdictions.
+An unusual feature of the Korean judiciary is that judges are often very young by the standards of most jurisdictions.
 In many common law jurisdictions a judge can be expected to have a minimum of 15-20 years' experience in legal practice before their first judicial appointment.
-In Korea however, law graduates often become a judge as their first posting outside of law school, having never worked as a lawyer in practice before becoming a judge presiding over cases.
+In Korea, however, law graduates often become judges as their first posting after law school, having never practiced as lawyers before becoming judges presiding over cases.

 Once the petition of complaint has been filed in a timely manner, a notice will be sent by the court to the defendant with a copy of the complaint.
 This is the beginning of the investigation stage where briefs are filed and requests for information and documents are made to the court.
-Generally, the defendant will then file an answer to the complaint setting forth its reasons why the complaint should be dismissed.
+Generally, the defendant will then file an answer to the complaint setting forth his or her reasons why the complaint should be dismissed.
 For reasons of timing and for strategic purposes, the complaint and the answer will both be something of a "skeleton argument", ie, they will contain only the rudimentary reasoning and argument in support of their respective view or position.
-In practice, the plaintiff can expect to receive the answer in two to three months since the first court hearing usually takes place within four to six months from the date of filing the petition of complaint.
+In practice, the plaintiff can expect to receive the answer in two to three months since the first court hearing usually takes place within four to six months from the date the petition of complaint was filed.

 The first hearing is generally seen as a mere formality and limited to introductions and explanations to the judges of the basic issues in dispute before the court.
 However, for novel or unusual issues, the first hearing can be very important to the plaintiff’s counsel since it can serve to posture and frame issues in such ways that the judges can understand the key points that are relevant for proper disposition of the case; and competent counsel often introduce easily understood terms and examples that the judges may be more familiar with.
 Unless the issue is very well settled and the Supreme Court has consistently decided on the issue uniformly, it would be more important to provide a clear explanation of the background of the case and the facts and circumstances that brought the parties to court at the first hearing.